Samsung Galaxy S (1st generation): Captivate

 AT&T released this variant (SGH-I897) and a slider version of the Captivate called the Captivate Glide for the United States on July 18, 2010, while Rogers released its own variant (SGH-I896) for Canada.
 Both variants include 16 GB of internal flash memory, but without the front camera, FM radio and LED camera flash present on other Galaxy S variants.
 Android 2.3 "Gingerbread" is available for this model.
 The Rogers version includes minor GPS functionality differences and the ability to use HSUPA.

 Vibrant

-T-Mobile released this variant (SGH-T959) for the United States on July 15, 2010.
+T-Mobile released this variant (SGH-T959) for the United States on July 15, 2010, as a successor to the Behold II.
 It is the third Android 2.x phone officially supported by T-Mobile (after the Nexus One and MyTouch 3G Slide).
 Like the Captivate, it includes 16 GB of internal flash memory, but omits the front camera and FM radio, and lacks an LED camera flash.
 The SGH-T959 was only updated through Android 2.2.1.

 T-Mobile and Wind Mobile also released the closely named Vibrant 4G (SGH-T959V/W) in February 2011.
 It adds HSPA+ support and a 1.3-megapixel front-facing camera.
 Android 2.3 "Gingerbread" is the last version available for this model.